 The woman smiled weakly, still shocked.
 “It’s ok.”

 George looked at her for a long moment.
-She was looking familiar to him for some reason.
-He knew he had seen her somewhere before.
+She was looking familiar to him

 She interrupted his thoughts.
-“I’m Shannon.”
+“I’m Shannon .”

 “I’m George.”

-They shook hands, then Shannon pulled his arm to her and gave him a hug.
+his arm to her and gave him a hug.
 “You saved my life!”

 “I would have done it for anyone.”